StefZimm/Master-Project/README.md

 **Organization of the Master Project:**

-The repository of the Master Project is divided into the 3 main folders input and scripts.
+The repository of the Master Project is divided into the 4 main folders metadata, scripts, tables, report

 ### Master-Project Timeline